ahmed6913/saim-portfolio/README.md

 ### 🚀 About Me

 My background spans both technical and non-technical roles, including product ownership, which has given me a unique ability to bridge the gap between business needs and engineering execution.
 Aspiring Data Analyst with hands-on experience in academic and personal projects involving data cleaning, visualization, and analysis using Python, SQL, and Power BI.
-Seeking an opportunity to apply my skills and grow in a data-driven environment.
+Seeking an opportunity to apply my skills and grow in a data-driven environment.Data and Business Analytics professional with an interest in performance marketing, business growth, and account management.

+My background combines technical and business experience, allowing me to understand both data and the real-world business decisions behind it.
+I enjoy analyzing information, identifying patterns, and turning insights into practical actions that can improve revenue, marketing performance, and customer relationships.

+Currently, I am building hands-on expertise in:

+• Data Analytics
+ • SQL, Python & Excel
+ • Power BI & Data Visualization
+ • Business Analysis
+ • Performance Marketing
+ • Meta Ads & Google Ads
+ • Customer & Account Management

+I am particularly interested in how data can help businesses understand customer behaviour, improve marketing performance, optimize operations, and identify growth opportunities.

+Current Focus

+📊 Building business and data analytics projects
+📈 Developing performance marketing skills through real-world campaigns 🤝 Learning account management, CRM, and client growth strategies

 🧑‍💻 Industries Servered: Saas, AI, Blockchain, Cloud.